Dual Enrollment FAQs

 WHAT CAN I TAKE?

 Courses are designated as appropriate for Dual Enrollment through agreements reached between the high school and Shelton State.
 A variety of courses in career technical and academic transfer programs are available depending on the career goal of the student.
-Courses numbered below 100 are not available for Dual Credit.
+Courses numbered below 100 and Physical Education courses are not available for Dual Credit.
 Consult your high school counselor for details.

 WHAT IS ACCELERATED HIGH SCHOOL?